Wedding Journey - Ideal Wedding Venue in Cork

-At Vienna Woods Hotel we are happy to tailor our services to meet your requirements.
-If you would like to find out about organising a humanist or spiritual celebration on the grounds, find out about the nearest churches, or get some information on civil ceremonies, simply click here to schedule an one to one free consultation with Michael or MaryAnn, our chief wedding coordinators, who will help you create the perfect day for you and all your guests or fill out the enquiry form below.
+At Cork's Vienna Woods Hotel we are happy to tailor our services to meet your requirements.
+If you would like to find out about organizing a humanist or spiritual celebration on the grounds, find out about the nearest churches, or get some information on civil ceremonies, simply click here to schedule an one to one free consultation with our chief wedding coordinator, who will help you create the perfect day for you and all your guests or fill out the enquiry form below and we can help you select the Wedding Experience of your choice for your special day.

 Looking for the perfect Wedding Venue in Cork?
 Let us paint you both a picture of how your wedding day at The Vienna Woods Country House Hotel in Cork, Ireland will unfold…